 Oakland Zoo supports the mission of Centre ValBio through an annual partnership grant.
 Centre ValBio is working to preserve Lemur populations by educating communities about the plight of this endangered species, providing healthcare to local villages (especially during COVID), helping refine business skills in nearby communities, and activating Malagasy in reforestation.
-Learn more about how Oakland Zoo works with Centre ValBio in our Episode of Cocktails & Conservation.

-Oakland Zoo shares conservation issues facing Lemurs and empowering solutions to conserve them to the public through a variety of channels: Docents and Volunteers, Teen Wild Guides, Education Programs, Events, Exhibits, Campaigns, Keeper Talks, and media stories.
+Oakland Zoo shares conservation issues facing lemurs and empowering solutions to conserve them to the public through a variety of channels: Docents and Volunteers, Teen Wild Guides, Education programs, events, exhibits, campaigns, Keeper Talks, and media stories.

 Oakland Zoo provides yearly professional development training for field partners, offering them a myriad of staff skills and resources to enhance conservation efforts.
-The zoo also has a close relationship with Centre ValBio and the My Rainforest, My World program.
-Our education staff members purchase school supplies, offer ongoing assistance, and even helped build a classroom in the village of Ranovao.
+The Zoo also has a close relationship with Centre ValBio's "My Rainforest, My World" program -- our education staff members purchase school supplies, offer ongoing assistance, and even helped build a classroom in the village of Ranovao.
 Additionally, they worked with Centre ValBio to create an education curriculum for those who travel to work abroad in Madagascar at Centre ValBio.